Effects of Early Warning Emails on Student Performance: Data and Model

-where $\zeta_{ijt}$ is the number of points of the latest submission up to time $t$ of student $i$ in exercise $j, \ j = 1, \ldots , n$.
-Put differently, the score is the sum of points of the last submissions to every exercise until day $t$ and may be interpreted as the learning progress of student $i$ at time $t$. \end{itemize}

-To determine who should receive a treatment (warning mail), we mainly considered the results from the first four online tests which were conducted until then.
-We used a Logit model to predict the probability that a student with these online test results would pass the exam.
+To determine who should receive a treatment (warning email), we mainly considered the results from the first three online tests, which had been conducted until then.
+We used a logit model to predict the probability that a student with these online test results would pass the exam.
 The model was trained with the data obtained from the same course given two years earlier, see \cite{Massing2018a,Massing2018b}.
-The predicted probability will serve as our running variable $W$ in the \textit{RDD} (equation \eqref{eq:rdd_mod}).
+The predicted probability will serve as our running variable $W$ in the \textit{RDD}, see equation \eqref{eq:rdd_mod} below.
 These predictions were transformed to an ordinal variable.
-If the predicted probability of passing the exam were larger than 0.4, the student would be indicated with \textit{no} message (0 in Table~\ref{tab:group_overview}), and with less than 0.4 with a warning message (1 in Table~\ref{tab:group_overview}).
+If the predicted probability of passing the exam was larger than $0.4$, the student was be supplied with \textit{no} message (0 in Table~\ref{tab:group_overview}), and with less than 0.4 with a warning message (1 in Table~\ref{tab:group_overview}).

-However, as the online tests were not mandatory, we further considered the students' general collaboration during the curse and thus modified whether or not an email was sent for a minority of the students.
-By viewing the collaboration during the course, we wanted to eliminate two disadvantages that could arise if we solely build the decision on the online tests.
+However, as the online tests were not mandatory, we further considered the students' general activity during the course and thus modified the decision on whether an email was sent for a subset of the students.
+By taking into account activity during the course, we eliminate two disadvantages that could arise if we solely built the treatment on the online tests.

-First, the online tests were not mandatory and not all students took the online test -- despite the high incentive to earn extra points for their final grade.
-There are several possible explanations for that, e.g., perhaps some students could not participate since the online tests were at a fixed date and time.
+First, the online tests were not mandatory, and not all students took the online test -- despite the high incentive to earn extra points for their final grade.\footnote{There are several possible explanations for that.
+E.g., perhaps some students could not participate due to other commitments since the online tests were held at a fixed date and time.}

-Second, the students were allowed to cooperate during the online tests although all students were graded individually.
-This could potentially lead to the problem that a student may perform well in the online tests, although they did actually not comprehend the course content.
+Second, the students were allowed to cooperate during the online tests, although all students were graded individually.
+This could potentially lead to a student performing well in the online tests, although he did not comprehend the course content that well.